 but it always reminds the reader that they are to practice from the

-their own sources--never from the explanatory drawing.
+their own sources---not from the explanatory drawing.
 The emphasis is

-on learning to see, on the development and nurture of the visual and
+on ways to become better at seeing, on the development and nurture of the visual and

 imaginative brain, and on various drawing approaches.
 The strategies

-provide skill building to make better renderings and artistic approaches
+provide skill building for better renderings and expressive artistic drawings.

 The main drawing tools needed are a B6 drawing pencil, a white vinyl eraser, a ball point pen and a crayon.

 a bonus, the book shares simple instructions to on how to make your own

 innovative devices to assist the mind's eye in learning to see,